filisko/absence-hours-reporting-bash/README.md

 ## 🔧 Setup

-It requires the following binaries installed in your system (this is checked by the tool):
+The tool requires the following binaries installed in your system (this is checked by the tool):
 - jq
 - curl
 - openssl